Partners

 Together with NSERC (Natural Sciences and Engineering Research Council of Canada), we have offered several earth-focused challenges to the ingenious children of Canada.
 We began with the NSERC Space Challenge in 2018, which was followed by Mission: Protect our Oceans in 2021.
 The final challenge was 2022's Mission: Protect our Oceans - Mini-Challenge Project, in partnership with the Canadian Commission for UNESCO.
 The winners saw their inventions brought to life by professional animators and they were shown at Science Odyssey 2022.
 Some little inventors also worked with the Canadian Science Fair Journal to publish an article on their idea!

-Together with Birmingham City University, we called all children from Greater Birmingham to come up with creative, innovative, and brilliant inventions to transform how we deal with energy.
+With Birmingham City University, we called all children from Greater Birmingham to come up with creative, innovative, and brilliant inventions to transform how we deal with energy.
 The little inventors with the most ingenious ideas were invited to work with us and STEAMhouse makers to turn their ideas into reality.
 Birmingham City University showcased the innovative thinking of the young people of Birmingham in a special exhibition in early 2020.

 Little Inventors launched a new free initiative, the Pioneers programme, inviting young people aged 8-12 in the North East of England to take part in the Energy Challenge.
 Fifteen young pioneers were invited with their teachers to work with us and with professional makers and designers to turn their invention from idea to reality.
 They featured in an exhibition in Tees Valley in the summer of 2020.